amarsrinivas/Capstone-Project/fantasy-football-projections-master/README.md

-[How accurate are ESPN's fantasy football projections] [Which site has the the best fantasy football projections](
+How accurate are ESPN's fantasy football projections?
+Which site has the the best fantasy football projections?